simpleweb/iOS-Development-For-Teams/guide/certificates/app-store-and-ad-hoc.md

 - Click the plus icon to add a new iOS Certificate

-- Select **iOS App Development** and continue through to the CSR upload screen
+- Select **App Store and Ad Hoc** and continue through to the CSR upload screen

 - Upload your `CertificateSigningRequest.certSigningRequest` file then click generate